How Does Mastodon Work And How Do You Get Started?

 Before joining, you may also want to join any public channels or chat rooms to get a better sense of the community.

-Many SEO professionals are already on Mastodon, including John Mueller, Barry Schwartz, Danny Sullivan, Crystal Carter, Lizzi Sassman, Martin Splitt, and Glenn Gabe.
+Many SEO professionals are already on Mastodon, including John Mueller, Barry Schwartz, Danny Sullivan, Lizzi Sassman and Martin Splitt.

 Of course, we are biased toward SEO.
 We want to ensure you have an idea of the best SEO servers you may want to join.
 These are the best two: